-The underlying profits are determined by a margin earned between the interest received on the mortgages and the interest paid to the Note holders.
-This is fixed by the Programme Documentation Under International Financial Reporting Standards ("IFRSs") an effective yield adjustment is made on interest receivable and interest payable and the net difference passed through the income statement for the year ended 31 December 2007 was £7,404 loss (31 December 2006 £7,401 loss)
+The underlying profits are determined by a margin earned between the interest received on the GIC and the interest paid to the Note holders.
+This is fixed by the Programme Documentation Under International Financial Reporting Standards ("IFRSs") an effective yield adjustment is made on interest receivable and interest payable and the net difference passed through the income statement for the year ended 31 December 2007 was £912 profit (31 December 2006 £917 profit)

 The principal asset in the Company is a mortgage portfolio which is subject to an annual impairment review.
-The mortgage portfolio is subject to the economic factors relating to the housing market (see "Credit Risk" above) but no impairment was deemed necessary as at 31 December 2007 or 31 December 2006.
+The mortgage portfolio is subject to the economic factors relating to the housing market (see "Credit Risk" above) but no impairment provision was deemed necessary as at 31 December 2007 or 31 December 2006.

-The key performance indicators used by management in assessing the performance of the Company is the monitoring of actual interest cash flows against planned cash flows on the Notes.
+The key performance indicator used by management in assessing the performance of the Company is the monitoring of actual cash flows against planned cash flows on the Notes.
 The Company's performance is addressed in the quarterly management accounts provided to the directors.